AdobeDocs/experience-manager-dispatcher.en/help/using/page-invalidate.md

 * Publication and cache invalidation take place at the same time.
 Depending on the timing, a user may request a page just after it was removed from the cache, and just before the new page is published.
 AEM now returns the old page, and the Dispatcher caches it again.
 This situation is more of an issue for large sites.

-## Invalidating Dispatcher Cache from a Publishing Instance {#invalidating-dispatcher-cache-from-a-publishing-instance}
+## Invalidate Dispatcher cache from a Publish instance {#invalidating-dispatcher-cache-from-a-publishing-instance}

 Under certain circumstances, performance gains can be made by transferring cache management from the authoring environment to a publishing instance.
 It is then the publishing environment (not the AEM authoring environment) that sends a cache invalidation request to Dispatcher when a published page is received.